 File automations — API and Task Builder (Slingshot)

 We think it makes perfect sense for automation to be a central part of a storage server.
-After all, it’s where much of your project and media data will be stored, so why not make your server do some workflow tasks for you?!
+After all, it’s where much of your project and media data will be stored, so why not make your video editing server do some workflow tasks for you?!
 We offer Slingshot — a set of automation features that can live directly inside your new EVO system.

 With Slingshot, you’re able to create and run automated file workflows that span EVO, all sorts of other systems, and even cloud storage like Amazon S3.
 You can interact with Slingshot from its Task Builder web GUI or through its powerful API.
 Slingshot boosts productivity by enabling you to automate repetitive file management tasks, leaving you and your team with more valuable time in post.

 It’s easy to overlook the importance of support.
 But here’s an important fact: When you buy a shared storage system for your media workflow you’re not just choosing a product… you’re also choosing a support team, and you’re going to be with them for a while.